 The acting is excellent – the young Pelle Hvenegaard who plays the role of Pelle is so good that one can think that he has a dozen of movies in his carrier and probably that is the reason for which 2 years after the movie is released he wins two awards for the Best Young Actor in 1988 at the European Film Awards and Best Young Actor in a Foreign Film in a Foreign Film at the young artist’s awards for his role in Pelle the Conqueror.

 I saw an excellent description of the acting of Pelle Hvenegaard in a review written by John Simon :

 Pelle Hvenegaard won out over four thousand other boys for this part, which he well deserved.
 He may be almost too good-looking, but he doesn’t coast on that; he acts with an open, unaffected straightforwardness, as innocent as a freshly unwrapped pack of butter.

-I watched this movie with constant hope to see happiness in the eyes of Pelle and the moments in which he felt happy was shining like a real diamonds surrounded by the dust of the harsh live he had to deal with.
-Although Pelle is often refused friendships from the local Danish boys he shows his good heart befriending a boy who has some physical disability – and their friendship through a little odd at times shows that people can find someone to care for , even in the toughest places.
+I watched this movie with constant hope to see happiness in the eyes of Pelle, and the moments in which he felt happy were shining like real diamonds surrounded by the dust of the harsh life he had to deal with.
+Although Pelle is often refused friendships from the local Danish boys, he shows his good heart befriending a boy who has some physical disability – and their friendship through a little odd at times shows that people can find someone to care for, even in the toughest places.

-Pelle the Conqueror is classic movie and although some may thing that the story gets a bit depressing at times I recommend it to anyone who treasure excellent coming of age movies.
+Pelle the Conqueror is a classic movie, and although some may think that the story gets a bit depressing at times, I recommend it to anyone who treasures excellent coming of age movies.